keboola/developers-docs/extend/component/ui-options/ui-examples/sync-action-examples.md

 ```

-When used in Python you can use the [ValidationResult](https://github.com/keboola/python-component#validationresult) class as return value.
+When used in Python, you can use the [ValidationResult](https://github.com/keboola/python-component#validationresult) class as return value.

 #### Example